What is Anthelmintic (Drench) Resistance?

 - Production benefits arise from lower levels of challenge in young stock in particular.

-- Plan to create low levels of larval challenge – use stock movement, grazing history, forage, weather, and stock type and classes.
+- Plan to create low levels of larval challenge – utilising stock movement, grazing history, forage, weather, and stock type and classes.

-- Rotate the type and all stock classes during the course of a year so that the worm population on the farm is continually mixed up.
+- Rotate the species and age of stock classes during the course of a year so that the worm population on the farm is continually mixed up.
+Utilise highly immune adult stock and alternative animal species to ‘clean up’ pasture larvae behind young stock.

 - Use stock class mapping as part of the planning process.
-This will enable you to identify where a challenge is coming from and anticipate how to deal with it.
+This will help you to identify where a worm challenge is coming from and plan to deal with it.

 - You should always know which drenches are effective on your farm.
 Drench testing should be carried out regularly, with frequency depending on drench resistance risk factors on your farm – and your drench chosen on the basis of the results.

-- A FECRT test should be done to establish a base line and then to monitor resistance status of the farm.
+- A Faecal Egg Count Reduction Test (FECRT) should be done to establish a base line and then to monitor the resistance status of the farm.
+Regular ‘drench checks’ can be undertaken in between to verify that the products in use during a season continue to be effective.

-- The available evidence suggests that combination drenches have the ability to slow the development of a drench resistance problem on a property when used prior to resistance developing.
+- The available evidence suggests that combination drenches are able to slow the development of a drench resistance problem on a property – when used prior to resistance developing and in conjunction with other known risk mitigation tools.

 - Good drenching practice is essential.
-Animals should all receive optimal doses of the most efficacious drench of the chosen action-family/families – body weights need to be known and you need to be confident, by regular checking, that your drenching gun is delivering the correct dose.
+Animals should all receive optimal doses of the most efficacious drench of the chosen action-family/families – body weights should be known and you need to be confident, by regular checking, that your drenching gun is delivering the correct dose.

 - Drenching strategies will need to be tailored to suit individual farms and stock classes, so seek advice.